 Those moving to Hammersmith Riverside with school-aged children are spoiled for choice with excellent state and private options in the vicinity.

-Primary schools such as West London Free School, Brackenbury Primary and John Betts Primary, are all rated outstanding by Ofsted.
+Primary schools such as West London Free School, Brackenbury Primary and John Betts Primary, are all highly regarded schools.

 Flora Gardens, Ravenscourt Park Prep, Bute House Prep, Latymer Prep, Le Herisson and St Peter’s are further primary schools to consider.